-Plenty of people are a combination of two body types as well, so don’t stress about completely fitting the bill of one specifically—go with the traits and the advice that resonate the most with your body.
-This is all about learning how to get the best out of your genetic makeup, so go with what resonates for you!
+Just remember: Plenty of people are a combination of two body types as well, so don’t stress about completely fitting the bill of one specifically—go with the traits and the advice that resonate the most with your body.

 - Thin, lean body